 A Variational Principle

-Nature likes to minimize things (like energy) and this equation describes one particular minimization problem.
-Given a function F one wants to find a function u=u(x) such that the integral is as small as possible.
+Nature likes to minimize things (like energy) and this equation describes one minimization problem.
+Given a function F, one wants to find a function u=u(x) such that the integral is as small as possible.

 abFu, u1, xdx=min